 Now Nimoy in a graveyard.
 This is beat for beat the reincarnation episode.
 In that one, he was talking about karma in the graveyard, this time he’s talking about déjà vu and regression therapy.

 Cut to a middle-aged couple (white) by the name of Young, who are walking across a university campus.
 From the way they dress, they look like they should be teaching Business Studies but apparently they teach reincarnation at the University of California.
-I tried to Google them, but they have the most anodyne names ever and I got bored.
+I tried to Google them, but they have the most anodyne names ever, and anyway I got bored.
 Anyhoo, the husband gives what sounds like a very incorrect history of belief in reincarnation in Europe (because when you think about reincarnation, you think ‘European culture,’ naturally).

 We see into a seminar that they are running, and the woman gives a simplified New Age explanation of reincarnation, which is expanded upon a little in a later interview.
 Getting back to my prediction, at least one of the people in the seminar is black.
 She seems to be pretty into what Mrs Young is saying.
 Nimoy says that the Youngs’ theory is not widely accepted among psychologists – to which what can one say but ‘duh’.